 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Is there anything more delicious than fresh fruit?
 Yes—dark chocolate.
 But fresh fruit is definitely up there, and it’s hard to beat the taste of a ripe banana.
 If you’re like us, you’re always trying to keep bananas fresh, especially if you’ve bought a bunch but only want to eat one at a time.

 Here are some of the most effective ways you can keep your bananas from browning too quickly.
-(Plan B is to make more banana bread or try this banana pudding recipe!)
+(Plan B is to make more banana bread!)

 1. Hang your bananas

 Turns out there’s a scientific reason you should be hanging your bananas from a hook.
 Bananas start ripening as soon as they’re picked from trees—ethylene gas releases from the stems as soon as they’re picked, but when you hang bananas from a hook, the gas works more slowly.
 Hanging bananas also prevents them from bruising on the counter, which they’re more prone to do as they continue ripening.

 The easiest way to prolong your bananas’ shelf life is to buy the greenest bananas you can find.
 They’re picked while still green, then slowly ripen over time to reach that bright yellow we love.
 Instead of grabbing perfectly ripened bananas you’re eyeing for banana muffins, grab a green bunch you can hang from your hook and watch ripen.

 Remember that ethylene gas that makes bananas ripen?
 It comes from the stems, which means you can wrap those stems—with plastic wrap or aluminum foil—to slow down the ripening process.
 You may see grocery stores selling bunches of bananas with plastic wrap on the stems, but for best results, take your bananas apart and wrap their stems individually.